 Tiller's data provider will make a guess at the category for a transaction based on what they know about the merchant.
 This isn’t always accurate, and it doesn’t reflect the way you might think about categories, so we don’t include it in our Foundation template or core Transactions sheet.

-Columns added by a Tiller add-on:
+Columns added by a Google Sheets add-on from Tiller: